cap-js/docs/guides/deployment/with-shared-db.md

 ![component diagram with synchronous and event communication for orders](./assets/microservices/bookstore.excalidraw.svg) The repository contains multiple CAP applications in a monorepo.
 The `package.json` of the root folder links the projects in the subfolders by utilizing [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

+cap-samples already has the changes below implemented.
+Similar steps are necessary to convert projects with multiple CAP applications into a shared database deployment.

 ### Deployment Descriptor

 Add initial multitarget application configuration for deployment to Cloud Foundry: